-But, do check out the side-effects of using herbal supplements or talk to your doctor before adding them to your diet, so you won’t face any risks.
+But, do check out the side-effects of using herbal supplements.
+Talk to your doctor before adding them to your diet, so you won’t face any risks.

 Add Epsom salts to your bathing water

-A nice warm bath is always a great way to relax.
+A nice warm bath is one of the great home remedies for back pain relief.
 In case sore back muscles give you a hard time, adding Epsom salts to your bathing water will help you manage this aspect in a safe and natural manner.

-It is said that soaking your body for approximately 20 minutes in bathing water containing Epsom salts will offer relief in the event of sore muscles.
+There is a saying that soaking your body for approximately 20 minutes in bathing water containing Epsom salts will offer relief in the event of sore muscles.